elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 - By default kubernetes assumes that a container in a pod requires .5 cpu and 256 MiB of memory.
 This is called it's resource requests.
 A resource request is the minimum amount of a resource that is reserved for a container in a pod To change it, specifiy it under resources: requests in the container definition.
 - By default, kubernetes sets a limit of  vCPU per container and 512 MiB of memory per container.
 This is the maximum amount of the resources that a container in a pod is allowed to use.
 This can be changed in the pod definition file with the limits key under resources.
 If a container tries to use more CPU than it's limit, it will be throttled.
 However, if a container tries to use more Memory, it can go over.
 If it goes over consistently, it will be terminated.

+#### User accounts and service accounts
+User Accounts are used by humans and service accounts are used by processes.
+When a service account is created, a token is created automatically.
+It is what must be used by the external service to communicate with the api.
+The token is stored in a secret object.
+If the service is an application deployed in the kubernetes cluster, it can be mounted as a volume onto the service.
+That way the token is already placed inside the pod and can be easily read by the application.
+Whenever a pod is created, the default service account and it's token is automatically mounted onto the pod by default.

 ### Commands - Basic
 ```bash
 kubectl get all